 |Administrative Control(s)||Developing other work practices to protect workers from hazards||Limiting the amount of time workers can work in a noisy area|

 |Personal Protective Equipment (PPE)||Protective clothing or equipment that protects a worker from a hazard||Providing hearing protection to people who work in a noisy area|

-The idea of the hierarchy is to try to controls at the top of the hierarchy, such as elimination, first.
+The idea of the hierarchy is to prioritize some types of controls over other types.
+The idea is to try controls at the top of the hierarchy, such as elimination, first.
 That’s because they’re more effective.
-And then if they don’t work or are impractical, try controls lower in the hierarchy later.
+And then if they don’t work or are not practical, to try controls lower in the hierarchy later.

 In addition to what we’ve said above, keep the following two points about the hierarchy of controls in mind as well.